How to Leverage the Power of Images On Your Website

 Add to that the fact that these pictures should also reflect the traffic source upstream.
 This means that if the image came from a banner ad, then it should be similar to the headline.
 Just make sure to use unique images, which means they should not look too much like ‘cheesy stock images.

 Starting from the top of the page, images and benefit headlines should be made larger.
 Next, you would have benefit-driven bullets and smaller paragraphs.
-As your site’s visitor slowly becomes locked into your sales copy, you begin to break the information into palatable chunks and select images that perfectly reflect your copy-writing.
+As your site’s visitor slowly becomes locked into your sales copy, you begin to break the information into palatable chunks and select images that perfectly reflect your copywriting.

-You can use images to illustrate the problem that your prospects are having then pair that up with an image that illustrates the solution.
+You can use images to illustrate the problem your prospects are having then pair that up with an image that illustrates the solution.

 Showcase your product in use and in context